gaqzi/reflections/content/python/read_s3_file_in_memory.md

         io.TextIOWrapper(f, encoding="utf-8"),
     )

-    # Now your good to go.
+    # Now you're good to go.
     for row in csv_reader:
         # ... do processing
         ...